≡ Menu

 CAAHEP – Commission on Accreditation of Allied Health Education Programs

 The CAAHEP’s certification is recognized by the Council for Higher Education Accreditation (CHEA).
-This is key because to be eligible for the CAAHEP or other ultrasound certifications such as the ARDMS, part of the typical criteria is completion of an educational program recognized by the CHEA (or the USDOE or CMA).
+This is key because to be eligible to sit for the ARDMS or other ultrasound certifications, part of the typical criteria is completion of an educational program recognized by the CHEA (or the USDOE or CMA).

 Member organizations